How to Configure Payment Gateways

 • Request Button — press the “Sync Access Token” button to work on the payment settings.

-edit paypal checkout settings pop-up
+the edit paypal checkout global settings enabled

 After that, the following fields will be added to this pop-up: